ipleiria-robotics/indoor_positioning_uwb/software/README.md

 What is defined with these variables is the filenames for each file to load and to be store, the number of anchors to use, start and end line from the loaded dataset file and so on...

-The rest of the other options are not necessary to change.
+The the other options, not shown here, do not need to be change.

 #### Generate your own data analysis

-In case the user has its own dataset or want to run a different test using the same dataset we uploaded, the same procedure must be used.
-First, using the respective folder to load the dataset.
-Second, copy/create another Python script file and change the respective header on the beginning of the file.
-Then  it is possible to run the scripts.
+In case the user has its own datase, or wants to run a different test using the same dataset we uploaded, the same procedure must be used.
+First, use the corresponding folder to load the dataset.
+Second, copy/create another Python script file and change the corresponding header on the beginning of the file.
+Then, proceed with the scrips execution.

 **Note**: our advice about this topic is to be careful how the indexes of each field are defined.
-Changing them or using another format could let to a different value to send to the positioning calculation.
+Changing them, or using another format, could lead to a different value to send to the positioning calculation.